-- Our VAT system – you’ll be pleased to hear HMRC have confirmed that VAT will still exist post Brexit!
+You’ll be pleased to hear HMRC have confirmed that VAT will still exist post Brexit!
 Also, they’ve confirmed that the current UK legislation will remain in place.
 The VAT ‘place of supply’ rules will continue to apply in broadly the same way that they do now subject to some exceptions.

-- Statistical data – possibly the most exciting news of all is EC sales lists will no longer be required meaning one less reporting requirement.
+Possibly the most exciting news of all is EC sales lists will no longer be required meaning one less reporting requirement.
 Intrastat reporting requirements have not yet been confirmed.

-- Import VAT – potential cash flow issues – The initial concern around whether businesses would have to pay import VAT on goods at the border and then reclaim on their VAT return has been removed.
+The initial concern around whether businesses would have to pay import VAT on goods at the border and then reclaim on their VAT return has been removed.

 Why?
 Because it’s the government’s intention to introduce a measure which means that UK VAT registered businesses importing goods into the UK will be able to account for import VAT on its VAT return, rather than paying import VAT on or soon after the goods arrive at the UK border.

 Customs declarations and the payment of any other duties will still be required though.
 So, there’s still a potential cost to UK businesses importing depending on duty rates agreed.

 Businesses that sell digital services to consumers in the EU will be able to register for the MOSS non-union scheme.
 If this might apply to your business, you may need to apply for a new registration post-Brexit.